Trump blasts LeBron James after NBA star says he's 'trying to divide us'

 "Well, in that case, I may," James responded.

-In the interview, which took place after James announced he was creating an elementary school to support at-risk children in his hometown of Akron, Ohio, the Lakers star also accused the president of trying to use sport to divide America.
+In the interview, which took place after James announced he was creating the I Promise School, an elementary campus to support at-risk children in his hometown of Akron, Ohio, the NBA star also accused the president of trying to use sport to divide America.

 “We’re in a position right now in America, more importantly, where this race thing has taken over because I believe our president is kinda trying to divide us,” he said.
 “What I’ve noticed over the last few months is that he’s kind of used sports to kind of divide us.”